xenondevs/Docs/docs/nova/addon/resourcepack/build-logic.md

 They can be configured by server admins and addon developers using `#!kotlin ResourcePackBuilder.registerResourceFilter`.
 During the build process, you can retrieve the filters using `#!kotlin resourcePackBuilder.getResourceFilters(stage)`.
-If writes additional files, you should check whether are configured to be excluded.
+If you write additional files, you should check whether they are configured to be excluded.

 ## Important built-in task holders